Oyo Empire: Imperial period (1608–1800)

 The Yoruba of Oyo went through an interregnum of 80 years as an exiled dynasty after its defeat by the Nupe.
 They re-established Oyo to be more centralized and expansive than ever.
 The people created a government that established its power over a vast territory.

 During the 17th century, Oyo began a long stretch of growth, becoming a major empire.
+The growth was related to a multitude of factors such as its agriculturally favoured geography, a rebuilt political structure, the industrial skills of its people, its Trans-Saharan trade network, and the large abundance of tributes it collected from kingdoms under its protection.
+At its heights, royals and citizens alike from many kingdoms sought out Oyo to solve disputes between polities within its reach.
+One such polity was Great Ardra, whose people — on one occasion — sought Oyo's aid due to harsh treatment of its citizens by the Ardrasian King.
+On another occasion, fleeing princes from the kingdom of Wémè, conquered by Dahomey, sought Oyo for redress.
+Oyo answered these requests with the force of its cavalry to such a devastating extent that neighbouring kingdoms became exceedingly fearful of Oyo.

+The spread of Oyo's tributary reach came to include some of the coastal kingdoms involved in the Atlantic slave trade.
 Oyo never encompassed all Yoruba people, but it was the most populous kingdom in Yoruba history.

 Reconquest and expansion

 The key to the Yoruba rebuilding of Oyo was a stronger military and a more centralized government.
 Taking a cue from their Nupe enemies (whom they called "Tapa"), the Yoruba rearmed with armor and cavalry.
 Oba Ofinran, Alaafin of Oyo, succeeded in regaining Oyo's original territory from the Nupe.
 A new capital, Oyo-Igboho, was constructed, and the original became known as Old Oyo.
 The next oba, Eguguojo, conquered nearly all of Yorubaland.
 After this, Oba Orompoto led attacks to obliterate the Nupe to ensure Oyo was never threatened by them again.
 During the reign of Oba Ajiboyede, he held the first Bere festival, an event to celebrate peace in the kingdom.
 Celebrated regularly, it would retain much significance among the Yoruba long after the fall of Oyo.

 Under his successor, Abipa, the Yoruba repopulated Oyo-Ile and rebuilt the original capital.
-Despite a failed attempt to conquer the Benin Empire sometime between 1578 and 1608, Oyo continued to expand.
-The Yoruba allowed autonomy to the southeast of metropolitan Oyo, where the non-Yoruba areas could act as a buffer between Oyo and Imperial Benin.
-By the end of the 16th century, the Ewe and Aja states of modern Benin were paying tribute to Oyo.
+Oyo attempted to take and conquer the Benin Kingdom sometime between 1578 and 1608, but failed as the mountains in Ekiti stopped the advance of cavalry units to attack Benin.
+A few kingdoms in Ekiti fell under Oyo, and Otun Ekiti served as buffer independent town between Oyo and Benin yet, Oyo continued to expand.
+The Oyo allowed autonomy to the southeast of metropolitan Oyo, where the non-Yoruba areas could also act as a buffer between Oyo and Benin.
+By the end of the 16th century, the Ewe and Aja states of modern Benin Republic were paying tribute to Oyo.